ArshanKhanifar/benchmark-automation/README.md

 ### Automation Scripts

 This repository is a set of python scripts facilitating automation of benchmarks on a remote machine.
-I used this to test/benchmark the performance of `PTI` patches on various versions of FreeBSD.
+I used this to validate and benchmark the performance of Spectre and Meltdown mitigations as they were being developed on various versions of FreeBSD.

+The raw data collected using these scripts are located at [this repo](https://github.com/ArshanKhanifar/spectre-meltdown-benchmarks).

+To see my work-term report explaining these benchmarks, [click here](https://drive.google.com/open?id=1N-KEESAl8a4zgXDPFPS2j1wMrAUpm3Vt).

 ## Installation

+All the dependent packages have been exported to `requirements.txt`.
+Using virtual env:
+`
+$ virtualenv <env_name>
+$ source <env_name>/bin/activate
+(<env_name>)$ pip install -r path/to/requirements.txt
+`

 ## Usage

+These scripts are written to work perfectly with [packet's](https://www.packet.net) machines.

 To see a list available options, use `--help`:
 ```